 15 Dec Botox® for Beginners: Everything You Need to Know

 Neuromodulators like Botox® have been a popular anti-aging injectable for decades, and a quick peek at patient before and after photos makes it clear why.
-When you’re tired of seeing your crow’s feet or the “11s” between your brows, you may start to wonder whether it’s time to consider Botox® for yourself.
+When you’re tired of seeing your crow’s feet or the “11s” between your brows, you may start to wonder whether it’s time to consider and anti-aging procedure like Botox® for yourself.

 This month, we’re learning all about Botox® from Dr. Zhu.
-If you’re curious about what Botox® is, how it works, or what results you can expect, then read on!
+If you’re curious about what it is, how it works, or what results you can expect, then read on!

 What is Botox® anyway?

 Botox® is an injectable neuromodulator that contains Botulinum toxin type A, a bacteria that temporarily inhibits nerve signals to the muscles where it is injected.
 Neuromodulators address wrinkles caused by repeated muscle movements like smiling, frowning, squinting, pursing your lips, or even chewing.
 By preventing muscle movement, Botox® relaxes wrinkles and smooths them over time.

 There are many types of neuromodulators currently on the market, including Botox®, Dysport®, Xeomin®, and Jeuveau®.
 All of these neuromodulators use Botulinum toxin and smooth wrinkles by relaxing muscle movement, but they vary in when they start working, how long they last, and how large of an area they affect.

 You can use the various neuromodulators interchangeably.
 If you’ve tried Dysport® in the past but you’re curious about Botox®, that’s fine!
 You won’t experience complications from trying different brands of neuromodulators from one appointment to another.
 Just make sure that you let one fully metabolize before trying another.

 Which areas are the best for Botox®?